Denver Property Management Company

 Penalties: Treble the amount wrongfully withheld plus attorneys' fees and costs for "willful" violation of statute.
 To avoid liability for treble damages, the landlord may return the full deposit within the seven days after tenant has given notice of intent to sue.
 Otherwise, landlord must show actions were in good faith.

 Tenant Requirements: After expiration of the time allotted for landlord to return deposit and notice, tenant must give notice of intent to bring suit.
 This is a condition precedent to recover treble damages.
 Then, tenant must wait at least seven days to file suit.

 A lease is a contract between the tenant and the landlord and is in effect for the time period specified in the lease.
 If either party breaches (breaks) the lease, he is still liable for what he agreed to under the terms of the lease.
 For example, if the tenant moves out early, he is still liable for the rent for the remainder of the lease.
 However, the landlord has a duty to "mitigate" his damages by using reasonable efforts to rent to another tenant to reduce the landlord's losses.
 If the tenant stops paying rent, the lease will often allow the landlord to terminate the lease and often allows him to keep any security deposits.

 The following chart provides general guidelines on the life expectancy of a variety of common household appliances and fixtures.
 The actual useful life of specific items may be shorter or longer than those reflected on this chart. the Landlord must account for and be able to justify every charge and why the money was taken from the security deposit.

 |AC Central||15 Years|

-You will find us very helpful, if anything we go above and beyond to please.
+Exceptional communication and treating your property as though we own it defines us as a company, we go above and beyond to please.
 The management of your home is extremely important to us, we will not betray your trust.